Wall Oven Buying Guide

 The electric wall oven is standard in many kitchens that use electricity as a power source over gas.
 These ovens can come in single or double configurations and use two heating elements to provide heat, one on the bottom and one on the top of the oven.
 The most common fuel type is electric, but several gas ovens are also available.

-The gas wall oven is standard in kitchens that use gas as the main power source to power appliances and cook food.
+The gas wall oven is standard in kitchens that use natural gas as the main power source to power appliances and cook food.
 These ovens can come in single or double configurations and use open flame burners at the bottom of the oven to provide heat.

 Number of Compartments